 Turning Crime Around

 The number one story for all of 2016, as selected by the readers of The Pilot, was the large increase in major crime in Moore County.
-According to the SBI crime stats, in the last reported year, murder was up 17% in Moore County, burglary was up 12%, and stolen vehicles were up 8%.Since our current sitting Sheriff has been with the Moore County Sheriff Office (the past 10 years), crime in Moore County has increased 20%.
-20% rise in crime has become the new norm in our lives and in our infrastructure, but it does not have to be like this anymore.
-Our current sheriff claims crime has dorpped 22% in the past 10 years.
+According to the SBI crime stats, in the last reported year, murder was up 17% in Moore County, burglary was up 12%, and stolen vehicles were up 8%.Since our current sitting Sheriff has been with the Moore County Sheriff Office (the past 4 years), crime in Moore County has increased 8%.
+8% rise in crime has become the new norm in our lives and in our infrastructure, but it does not have to be like this anymore.
+Our current sheriff claims crime has dorpped 8% in the past 4years.
 Come on sheriff...look at the physical evidence.
 If that were the case, our courtrooms would not be so overcrowded.
-Plus our board of commissioners would not be planning to ask the voters to pass a bond referendum for a new courthouse, and the new jail you so proudly helped design would not be 60% larger than the previous jail.
-There are counties and towns around North Carolina where the rate of crime has gone down substantially.
+Plus our board of commissioners would have asked the voters to pass a bond referendum for a new courthouse, There are counties and towns around North Carolina where the rate of crime has gone down substantially.
 I have talked to Sheriffs and chiefs of police in successful areas in our state, and I have asked them what they did to bring crime down in their area.
 Every one gave me the exact same answer, and it is not rocket science.
 Everyone said you must have heavy patrols, and high visibility in and around all neighborhoods (particularly high crime areas) and businesses.
 You must become proactive and head crime off before it happens.